TikTok Shop Shipping Changes: What U.S. Sellers Need to Know

 What Changed on TikTok Shop Shipping

-TikTok is discontinuing traditional seller shipping (also known as “bring your own label”) for U.S. local sellers.
+TikTok planned to discontinue traditional seller shipping (also known as “bring your own label”) for U.S. local sellers.

 Under the new shipping model:

-• Carrier selection is handled by TikTok’s logistics system
+• Carrier selection would be handled by TikTok’s logistics system

 Why TikTok Updated Its Shipping Model

-TikTok’s shipping changes are designed to improve delivery consistency and reduce logistics-related performance issues across the platform.
+TikTok’s proposed shipping changes were designed to improve delivery consistency and reduce logistics-related performance issues across the platform.

-According to TikTok, the updated approach aims to:
+According to TikTok, the updated approach aimed to:

 • Centralize carrier selection